qgzhang/qgzhang.github.io/index.md

 ### Biography

-I am working as a researcher in [Motovis](http://www.motovis.cn/) Australia Ltd Pty.
-My research relates to vehicle localisation and SLAM.

-I freshly graduated (almost) as a Ph.D student from the [School of Computer Science](https://cs.adelaide.edu.au/), [The University of Adelaide](https://www.adelaide.edu.au/).
+I am a Ph.D student from the [School of Computer Science](https://cs.adelaide.edu.au/), [The University of Adelaide](https://www.adelaide.edu.au/).
 Research topics include

 * structure from motion
 * SLAM